-The first MSP, MSP1, was engineered with its sequence based on the sequence of A-1, but without the globular N-terminal domain of native A-1.14 The Membrane Scaffold Protein 1D1 (MSP1D1) variant of MSP1 deletes the first 11 amino acids in the Helix 1 portion (referred to as "H0.5" in Figure 2) of the original MSP1 sequence.3 The MSP1D1 Δ H5 variant of MSP1D1 omits the 22 amino acids of the Delta-Helix 5 sequence (H5).
-The MSP1D1 Δ H5 protein is also an N-terminal histidine-tagged protein with a TEV protease cleavage site between the histidine-tag and the protein sequence.
+The first MSP, MSP1, was engineered with its sequence based on the sequence of A-1, but without the globular N-terminal domain of native A-1.
+The MSP1E1D1 variant of MSP1 deletes the first 11 amino acids in the Helix 1 portion (referred to as "H0.5" in Figure 2) of the original MSP1 sequence (which is known separately as MSP1D1).
+The MSP1E1D1 protein is supplied as an N-terminal histidine-tagged protein with a TEV protease cleavage site between the His-tag and the protein sequence.
+The MSP1E1D1 variant also repeats the Helix 4 sequence of the original MSP1 sequence of the original MSP1 sequence between the parent Helix 4 and Helix 5 segments of MSP1D1.

-MSP1D1 Δ H5 generates Nanodiscs that typically contain 120-160 lipid molecules and two MSPs per Nanodisc.3 The thickness of a Nanodisc is dependent on the type of phospholipid incorporated (typically 4.6-5.6 nm).3
+MSP1E1D1 yields Nanodiscs of ~10.5 nm.
+The number of lipid molecules in an MSP1E1D1 can range from 180-250.
+The thickness of a Nanodisc is dependent on the type of phospholipid incorporated (typically 4.6-5.6 nm).